sxtxixtxcxh/validate-on-save.tmbundle/README.md

 If you are using a standalone Compass project, it depends on being able to find your config.rb file in either the same directory as your SASS files *or* in one any of the parent directories.

-If you're using Compass with Rails it runs compass --update on your Rails root directory (as determined by the parent of the "app" directory)
+If you're using Compass with Rails it runs compass --update on your Rails root directory (as determined by the parent of the "app" directory).